KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 ## Part 4: Biophotons and Light-Consciousness – The Work of Fritz-Albert Popp

 ### Thesis:
-**Cells communicate through coherent light.** These light emissions — **biophotons** — are amplified and stabilized by structured water.
-Water is the **medium, amplifier, and translator** of the cellular light language.
+**Cells communicate through ultra-weak light emissions.** These emissions — **biophotons** — may be amplified and stabilized by structured water.
+In this model, water is the **medium, amplifier, and translator** of the cellular light language.

 ### A. What Are Biophotons?
 - **Ultra-weak light emissions** from living organisms, wavelength ~200–800 nm.
-- Discovered by **Fritz-Albert Popp**, who showed every cell emits **laser-like, coherent light**.
+- Investigated by **Fritz-Albert Popp**, who reported that cells emit **highly ordered light** that can be modeled as coherent.
 - Emission power: ~10⁻¹⁶ W/cm² — faint, but measurable.

 > Popp called this: **“The Light Language of the Cells.”**

 ### B. The Significance of Coherence
 - Coherent light = ordered photons, like in a laser.
-- Only coherence allows **reliable information transfer**.
+- Coherence would allow **reliable information transfer**.
-- Biological regulation via light controls:
+- Some researchers propose that biological regulation via light could influence:
     - **Cell division**
     - **Wound healing**
     - **Gene expression**